mnpjs/mnp/test/result/delete.md

-// deletes a repo
+## deletes a repo
 -d

 /* stdout */
-Are you sure you want to delete mnp-test/test-delete?
-Deleted mnp-test/test-delete.
+Are you sure you want to delete mnp-test/test-delete? y Deleted mnp-test/test-delete.
 /**/